MykolaMorhunCR/web/README.md

    --------------------------------

  # SPIWEB .
-As user i can Edit text in Created/Uploaded file
+As user I can Edit text in Created/Uploaded file

  ### Steps: